 Which Desktop Environment is My Favorite?

 Since I began using Linux in 2008, I have spent a great deal of time in GNOME 2.x, KDE, Xfce, LXDE, Unity, GNOME 3.x, MATE, and most recently Cinnamon.
 To a lesser degree, I have also spent some time using Enlightenment and Razor-qt.
-Of these desktops, my current favorites are Unity, Cinnamon, and MATE.
-Another desktop that I like is Xfce, which has seen significant improvements in recent releases.
+Of these desktops, my current favorites are KDE, Cinnamon, and Xfce.
 On older hardware, my preference is LXDE.
 Of course this is just my opinion, and each of the desktops described on this page are worthy choices.
 My recommendation to anyone would be to try all of these desktops and decide which one(s) work best for them.

 1. ^ GNOME. http://www.gnome.org/.